albenK/shootThemDown/README.md

 # shootThemDown
-A simple spaceship shooting game created using Processing How to run:
+A simple spaceship shooting game created using Processing.

+How to run:
   1. Go to https://processing.org/download/
   2. Download processing. *NOTE: This game was created in Procesing2, so please download version 2 and not version 3.
 Otherwise you may get some compilation errors.*